Coronaberp/StoryHavenAI/README.md

 GPU billing immediately rather than leaving an orphaned run.

-Base checkpoints are uploaded to a Modal Volume once and reused by every later job instead of re-uploading multi-GB files per run.
-The finished LoRA is fetched back as a plain chunked binary transfer, never embedded inline in the progress stream. `MODAL_TOKEN_ID`/`MODAL_TOKEN_SECRET` (env vars) authenticate to Modal itself; the deployed training app is first-use auto-deployed and protected by a generated shared secret, both handled for you.
+Base checkpoints are uploaded to a Modal Volume once and reused by every later job instead of re-uploading multi-GB files per run — checkpoint caching and finished-LoRA retrieval talk to the Volume directly via Modal's own Python SDK, not a hand-rolled HTTP upload/download. `MODAL_TOKEN_ID`/`MODAL_TOKEN_SECRET` (env vars) authenticate to Modal itself; the deployed training app is first-use auto-deployed and protected by a generated shared secret, both handled for you.

+A job can resume from an existing LoRA instead of always starting fresh — pick a previous job's checkpoint and continue training on top of it for a further N steps, useful after an abort or a stall.
+If the training process itself goes completely silent for too long (no output, no error), it's killed automatically well before the multi-hour ceiling, instead of quietly burning GPU time doing nothing.

 ## Thinking (model reasoning)